aahincapie/aahincapie.github.io/pages/about_ess.md

     <div class="col-md-6">
       <h1 class="font-weight-bold mb-4 serif-font">About me</h1>
       <p class="lead mb-4" style="font-family: Roboto; font-size: 17px;">
       I am a Forestry Engineer and Anthropologist with an interdisciplinary Master's in Geospatial Modeling, specializing in GIS and social aspects of nature-based solutions.
 My expertise includes the identification and assessment of indicators for enviromantal and social safeguard conformance in projects, assestment of benefit-sharing mechanisms, safeguard information systems, and stakeholder engagement strategies, including Free Prior and Informed Consent (FPIC).
 I have a strong analytical skillset focused on using GIS tools and workflow charts to optimize implementation of social and economical aspects.
 My understanding covers safeguards for Gold Standard (GS), REDD+ and Jurisdictional safeguards, and community approach for stand-alone projects.
 All my work is focused on looking horizontal structures and well designed mitigation measures, ensure high-quality consultations, and build capacity-building in field.
 I speak Spanish, Portuguese and English.I like to apply my skills and knowledge to meet these demands and contribute to the success of projects.
-I also like to jump in more tecnical aspects of the carbon methodologies(see:url: "about/" )
+I also like to jump into more technical aspects of the carbon methodologies (see: <a href="/about/">My technical carbon skills</a>).
       </p>
       <a href="https://www.linkedin.com/in/aahincapie"><img src="https://img.shields.io/badge/LinkedIn-%230077B5.svg?style=for-the-badge&logo=linkedin" alt="LinkedIn Profile"></a>
     </div>